 The Settings window lets you configure certain List Edit Mode settings.
+To view the Settings, tap the gear icon.

 Use the Hitting Pad Selects All Events selector to turn the feature on or off.
 When On, pressing a pad will automatically select all note events for that pad in the selected clip on that track.
 When set to Off, pressing a pad will simply play its sound without selecting any note events.